-Balyasny Just Cut 10 People Running a $2.5 billion Book.
-The Hedge Fund Axed the One-year-old Team Because of Poor Performance, Sources Say (Business Insider)
+Balyasny Just Cut 10 People Running a $2 billion Book (Business Insider)

 Dmitry Balyasny‘s hedge fund has cut its 10-person Synthesis team, which uses a mix of quant and fundamental stock-picking techniques and ran a $2.5 billion book of business, sources tell Business Insider.
 Synthesis team leader Mike Daylamani is among the cuts – he joined Balyasny in 2018 after spending nearly a decade working for Steve Cohen.
 Sources say the cuts are unrelated to a strategy revamp at the firm’s quant unit – which lost its head, Ulrich Brandt-Pollmann, last week.

 Trump Just Blinked, Giving China a Possible Edge in Trade War, Jim Chanos and Others Say (CNBC)

 Some influential voices on Wall Street are saying Trump blinked in the latest exchange with China and showed just how much pain the U.S. could tolerate.
 China may use that to its advantage.
 “Tell me why Xi should not continue to wait out The World’s Greatest Negotiator, who keeps ‘dealing’ with himself?” says Jim Chanos, founder and managing Partner of Kynikos Associates.
 Markets rallied on the announcement by the U.S. Trade Representative office that certain items were being removed from the new China tariff list and others would be delayed until mid-December.